jpruiz84/bpmp-virt/README.md

 - Reads the *virtual-pa* property from the guest device tree to pass the BPMP VMM guest VPA to the BPMP guest proxy module.

-Modifications to the BPMP driver are included in a patch for NVIDIA kernel-5.10 with tag jetson_35.3.1 available on https://github.com/KimGSandstrom/bpmp-virt.git
+Modifications to the BPMP driver are included in a patch against NVIDIA kernel-5.10 with tag jetson_35.3.1

 		kernel-5.10_bpmp-virt.patch